songqiaohu/THU-Concept-Drift-Datasets-v1.0/README.md

 <p align="center">(c)Recurrent&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;&#8195;(d)Abrupt</p>

 ### RollingTorus
 In the dataset *RollingTorus*, we set two torus of the same size close together, and the samples in different torus belong to different classes.
-We let the third torus roll over at a constant speed, and the samples overlapping the first two tori will become the opposite category. **If you need a dataset with unbalanced number of category samples, you can adjust the initial torus radius to achieve.**
+We let the third torus roll over at a constant speed, and the samples overlapping the first two tori will become the opposite category. **If you need a dataset with unbalanced number of category samples, you can adjust the initial torus radius to achieve[6].**
 - Data distribution display:
 <div align=center><img src="https://github.com/songqiaohu/pictureandgif/blob/main/figure_nonlinear_gradual_rollingtorus_noise_and_redunce.gif?raw=true" width="320px" hegiht="240px"/>